 Building Strong Local Food System Enterprises

 Our Food System Enterprise services create transparent systems and market-based opportunities for farmers and producers, as well as increase farm viability and financial sustainability for our organization.
-These programs include Market Mobile, Veggie Box, and Harvest Kitchen’s food production and processing.
+These programs include Market Mobile and Harvest Kitchen’s food production and processing.

 Employees (full- and part-time) working at Farm Fresh Rhode Island each year